FamilySearch/GEDCOM.io/_pages/tag-def/ENDL.md

 specification:
   - Endowment, Latter-Day Saint
-  - A Latter-Day Saint Ordinance.
-See also LDS_INDIVIDUAL_ORDINANCE.
+  - A [Latter-Day Saint Ordinance].
+See also `LDS_INDIVIDUAL_ORDINANCE`.
   - endowment
   - A religious event where an endowment ordinance for an individual was performed by priesthood authority in a temple of The Church of Jesus Christ of Latter-day Saints.

 label: 'Endowment, Latter-Day Saint'